0xYYY/mev-watch-bot/README.md

 > permissions, e.g. granting default service account access to Secret Manager.
 Simply follow the
 > hints and set up the required permissions to proceed.

+## Contribution

+Absolutely welcome.
+Also feel free to reach out to discuss the project or anything else!

 ## License

 [MIT](./LICENSE)